 - Green Onions - you can use both the white and the green part, sliced thinly.

 - Tomato - these should be diced, and you can drain these as well if you’d like.
 Another option is to substitute diced red bell peppers for a little additional crunch.
-Or, if you like things a little spicy, you could add a can of green chiles in addition to your diced tomatoes.
+Or, if you like things a little spicy, add a can of green chiles and your diced tomatoes.

 - Black Olives - you can purchase sliced black olives, or else slice yourself.
 If you prefer green olives, use those instead.